Tuesday, October 17, 2023

 Yesterday, Red Baron attended a panel discussion in the Aula (auditorium) of Freiburg's University on Städte im Hitzestress.
 I regarded this as a supplement to the excursion on the city climate on October 7.

 In fact, two of the experts who guided us on the tour were panel members.
-They are sitting left.
+They are sitting on the left.

 In the panel discussion, it became clear.
-Mitigating heat stress in cities is a complex balancing act between financial possibilities, building restrictions, social acceptance, legal concerns, social compatibility, and growing bureaucracy.
+Mitigating heat stress in cities is a complex balancing act between financial constraints, building regulations, social acceptance, legal considerations, social compatibility, and growing bureaucracy.

 Marilyn Monroe once sang